flofriday/thumbcloud/README.md

 1. Open a terminal in the directory with the executable
 2. Windows: `.\thumbcloud.exe`
    Unix: `./thumbcloud` or if it fails because of a permission `sudo ./thumbcoud`
-3. Open a Webbrowser and type `localhost` in the addressbar
+3. Open a Webbrowser and type `localhost:8080` in the addressbar

 ## Todo List
 ### v0.0.1